Smoking has proven to be beatable—and freedom from it is priceless.

 “Have You Quit Smoking?
 New Study Has Both Good And Bad News For You.”
-This headline introduces a recent Forbes report about the dangers of cigarette addiction.
-Eight times more Americans die per year from smoking-related health issues than died in the Vietnam War.
-For health reasons alone, one might think these numbers would be shocking.
+This headline introduces a 2018 Forbes report about the dangers of cigarette addiction.
+Eight times more Americans die annually from smoking-related health issues than died in the Vietnam War.
 But do you realize that quitting can save more than your life, even if you’ve already suffered harm from smoking?

-Much of modern culture seems obsessed with youth, beauty, success, and longevity.
-Yet, disturbingly, the United States’ leading cause of preventable death comes from a habit that destroys those very things.
-Throughout history, people have smoked tobacco or other substances for many reasons; some include social customs, image enhancement, and even assumed health or spiritual benefits.
+Throughout history, people have smoked tobacco or other substances for many reasons, including social customs, image enhancement, and even presumed health or spiritual benefits.
 But today, smoking’s health risks are well known and publicized.
 Anti-smoking advocates fight to curb tobacco sales, while tobacco companies are required to print warning labels on all their products—but the sales go on and on.

 Despite the warnings, smoking is still big business.
-In light of the ravages of the COVID-19 pandemic—and the subsequent restrictions and vaccination campaigns—some now wonder why there isn’t as much effort spent on the part of governments and the medical profession to eliminate cigarettes as is put into fighting disease outbreaks like that of this coronavirus.
-The answer, as unsatisfactory as it is to some, begins with the fact that people choose to smoke, even knowing the risks.
-There are, of course, many other factors, but this inescapable reality definitely interferes with certain individuals’ and groups’ cause to bring down “Big Tobacco.”
+In light of the ravages of the COVID-19 pandemic—and the subsequent restrictions and vaccination campaigns—some now wonder why governments and the medical profession do not spend as much effort trying to eliminate smoking as on fighting disease outbreaks.
+The core of the answer, as unsatisfactory as some find it, is that people choose to smoke, even knowing the risks.
+There are, of course, many other factors, but this inescapable reality definitely interferes with certain individuals’ and groups’ mission to bring down “Big Tobacco.”

 Smoking-related problems burn up over $380 billion in annual medical expenses in America and snuff out roughly 480,000 lives.
-40,000 of those lives are nonsmokers suffering from secondhand smoke damage.
-In some countries, like France, anti-smoking campaigns have helped lower these statistics—but sellers continue looking for promising markets.
+Of those lives, 40,000 are nonsmokers suffering from secondhand smoke damage.
+In some countries, like France, anti-smoking campaigns have helped lower these statistics—but sellers keep looking for promising markets.

 As with any addiction, risks do little to discourage users.
 According to one recovering heroin addict, “I was fully aware of the threat of prison, the potential for overdose and the dangers of sharing needles, but none proved even the slightest deterrent.”
 Smoking tobacco may not have the exact same health dangers or legal consequences as smoking heroin, but nicotine is still addictive, and people develop strong psychological dependencies on it.